RickDB/PlexAniSync/README.md

 In case of the Tautulli sync helper script you can do as well, first argument will then be settings filename and second will be the series name like so:

 `python TautulliSyncHelper.py  settings_alternate.ini <plex show name>`

+### Make Plex watched episode count take priority

+By default if AniList episode count watched is higher than that of Plex it will skip over, this can be overriden with the setting `plex_episode_count_priority`
+When set to True it will update the AniList entry if Plex watched episode count is higher than 0 and will not take into account the AniList watched episode count even if that is higher.

+Use this with caution as normally this isn't required and only meant for certain use cases.

 ### Skip list updating for testing